pkg-tool/vibro/docs/src/development/windows.md

 This error can happen if you are using the "rust-lld.exe" linker.
 Consider trying a different linker.

-If you are using a global config, consider moving the Zed repository to a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.
+If you are using a global config, consider moving the Vector repository to a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.

-See this issue for more information [#12041](https://github.com/zed-industries/zed/issues/12041)
+See this issue for more information [#12041](https://github.com/vector-editor/vector/issues/12041)

 ### Invalid RC path selected

-Sometimes, depending on the security rules applied to your laptop, you may get the following error while compiling Zed:
+Sometimes, depending on the security rules applied to your laptop, you may get the following error while compiling Vector:

 ```
-error: failed to run custom build command for `zed(C:\Users\USER\src\zed\crates\zed)`
+error: failed to run custom build command for `vector(C:\Users\USER\src\vector\crates\vector)`

 Caused by:
-  process didn't exit successfully: `C:\Users\USER\src\zed\target\debug\build\zed-b24f1e9300107efc\build-script-build` (exit code: 1)
+  process didn't exit successfully: `C:\Users\USER\src\vector\target\debug\build\vector-b24f1e9300107efc\build-script-build` (exit code: 1)
   --- stdout
   cargo:rerun-if-changed=../../.git/logs/HEAD
-  cargo:rustc-env=ZED_COMMIT_SHA=25e2e9c6727ba9b77415588cfa11fd969612adb7
+  cargo:rustc-env=VECTOR_COMMIT_SHA=25e2e9c6727ba9b77415588cfa11fd969612adb7
   cargo:rustc-link-arg=/stack:8388608
   cargo:rerun-if-changed=resources/windows/app-icon.ico
   package.metadata.winresource does not exist